U.S. History Lesson Plans and Resources

 From the Great War to the Great Depression

-A lesson plan for grades 6-8 from Discovery School.com.
+A lesson plan for grades 6-8 from Discovery Education.

 The Volstead Act and Related Prohibition Documents